jordan-vastag/portfolio/README.md

 # Jordan Vastag Portfolio

-## This site is meant to showcase the work I have done.
+## Showcasing the work I have done.